superseriousbusiness/gotosocial/docs/admin/cli.md

 ### gotosocial admin account confirm

 This command can be used to confirm a user+account on your instance, allowing them to log in and use the account.

+!!!
+Info

-Note that if the account was created using `admin account create` this is not necessary.
+    If the account was created using `admin account create` it is not necessary to run `confirm` on the account, it will be confirmed already.

 `gotosocial admin account confirm --help`: